shoelace-style/shoelace/docs/getting-started/localization.md

 ## Multiple Locales Per Page

-You can use a different locale for an individual component by setting its `lang` attribute.
+You can use a different locale for an individual component by setting its `lang` and/or `dir` attributes.
 Here's a contrived example to demonstrate.

 ```html
 <html lang="es">